 The Kirkup Inquiry.
 The Kirkup team will report by Autumn 2022 and will, we have no doubt, make the most disturbing findings of poor practice and cover up in maternity services.
 Once these gross failings are exposed to public scrutiny the Trust can never go back to what it was.

 CQC Criminal Prosecution.
 The first ever criminal prosecution of an NHS Trust for unsafe care and treatment in a clinical sense will, we feel sure be a mark for this Trust and the entire NHS that such appalling care will not be tolerated again.
 On April 19th 2021 the Trust entered a plea of guilty for unsafe care and treatment of Sarah and Harry.
+We hope this will mean that other Trusts will look VERY closely before allowing maternity services to deteriorate so badly.

 Baby Death Reduction.
 Since Harry's inquest and the furore that followed when an expert maternity team were sent to the Trust, Neonatal deaths have fallen by 55% compared to the previous 7 year average and still births by 20%.
 This demonstrates clearly how the correct focus, leadership and procedures will save babies lives.
 Had the Trust followed the RCOG audit diligently in early 2016 over 40 babies could have been saved.